 A Play Street is a two to three hour stewarded road closure for children to play out safely in the street once a month.
 Play Streets provide a great chance to bring a real sense of community spirit to the whole street.
 Everyone is welcome to come and join in - bring a cup of tea and enjoy socialising with your neighbours while the children play.

 This is a resident-led initiative with Ealing Council's backing.

 How it works

-Get in touch with Ealing Council (see contact details below) - we can then provide you with further information and a pack which includes templates and an online survey to distribute to every address in your street.
+- Get in touch with the council - we can then provide you with further information and a pack which includes templates and an online survey to distribute to every address in your street.

-Once you've got your info pack from the council, you are ready to carry out a house-to-house survey with neighbours.
+- Once you've got your information pack from the council, you are ready to carry out a house-to-house survey with neighbours.
 You will need to show support for the scheme from the majority of the residents in the street.

 - Return the collected survey signatures and completed application form via email or post.

 - If the response is in favour of a Play Street the council will then apply for a Traffic Management Order on your behalf (this takes six to eight weeks and is permanent once in place).

 - When your traffic order is approved, the council will send you a Play Street kit.
 This will contain everything you need (minus the tea and biscuits!).